Atheropids/Redline-Server-Spammer/README.md

 Spamming randomized nonsense data against Redline stealers' C&amp;C servers.

 ## Brief intro
+I encountered a Redline password stealer sample that was being distributed by malicious entities using seemingly compromised Discord accounts.

 Screenshot of a malicious Discord spam message posted by a compromised account:
 ![Discord spam](screenshots/img01.png)

-The posted link leads to a Mediafire link that is now offline
+The posted link leads to a Mediafire link that is now offline:
 hxxps://www.mediafire[.]com/file/5cv89nrmer0yb7k/ESA.rar/file

 VirusTotal scan of the executable in the downloaded archive: